lamalab-org/PolyStabilis/README.md

-# PolyNanoStabML: Polymer Nanoparticle Stability Prediction
+# PolyStabilis: Polymer Nanoparticle Stability Prediction

 PolyNanoStabML is a machine learning-based application for predicting the stability of polymer nanoparticles.
 The tool leverages regression and classification models to predict nanoparticle stability.
 Specifically, it uses regression model to predict half-life stability in acetate buffer and classification models to predict stability in PBS buffer.